EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Require pressing reload N times to load N rounds for looping reload weapons.
 Options (Looping Reloads):
-  iMaxQueueLength - max number of bullets to queue by pressing reload multiple times, set to 0 for no limit
+  iMaxQueueLength - max number of bullets to queue by pressing reload multiple times, set to 0 for no limit iRoundsPerReloadPress - number of bullets to queue per reload press

 bNoPlayerStaggerAnims
 Disable player stagger animations when limbs are crippled.